SciML/Catalyst.jl/docs/src/model_creation/coupled_crn_equations.md

 ```

 ## [Variables and species](@id coupled_equations_variables)
-Catalyst's normal CRN models depend on two types of quantities, *parameters* (which values are explicitly provided at the beginning of simulations) and *species* (which values are implicitly inferred from a CRN model by e.g. simulating it).
+Catalyst's normal CRN models depend on two types of quantities, *parameters* (which values are explicitly provided at the beginning of simulations) and *species* (which values are implicitly inferred from a CRN model and some initial condition through simulations).
 The coupling of CRNs and equations requires the introduction of a third quantity, *variables*.
 Variables, just like species, have values which are implicitly given by a model.
-For many purposes, species and variables can be treated identically, and a model's set of species and variables is called its *unknowns*.
+For many purposes, species and variables can be treated identically.
+A model's set of species and variables is called its *unknowns*.

 Variables and species, however, are different in that:
 - Only species are permissible reaction reactants.